glucauze/sd-webui-faceswaplab/docs/documentation.markdown

 A change has also been made that could lead to some ripple effects.
 Previously, detection parameters such as det_size and det_thresh were automatically adjusted when a second model was loaded.
 This is no longer possible, so these parameters have been moved to the global settings to enable face detection.

+The `auto_det_size` option emulates the old behavior.
+It has no difference on CPU.
+BUT it will load the model twice if you use GPU.
+That means more VRAM comsumption and twice the initial load time.
+If you don't want that, you can use a det_size of 320, read below.

+If you enabled GPU and you are sure you avec a CUDA compatible card and the model keep using CPU provider, please checks that you have onnxruntime-gpu installed.

 ## Settings

 You can change the program's default behavior in your webui's global settings (FaceSwapLab section in settings).
 This is particularly useful if you want to have default options for inpainting or for post-processsing, for example.